muhammadshaban89/learn-kubernetes/kubernetes-Volumes/hostPath.md

 Hostpath Practical Example:
 ----------------------------

-- supose you want to host a sample website  for testing throgh nginx - but you want to test multiple sites one by one.
+- supose you want to host a sample website  for testing  - but you want to test multiple sites one by one.
-- for this you can use hostpth to mount sample-swebsite html from a a host directory to container document root.
+- for this you can use hostpth to mount sample-swebsite html from  a host directory ,directly into pod i.e to container DocumentRoot.
-- if you want to access sample-site from outside the cluster you can use "nodePort"
+- if you want to access sample-site from outside the cluster you can use service-> "nodePort"

       apiVersion: apps/v1